convisoappsec/conviso-docs/docs/integrations/azure-pipelines-graph.md

 ## SCA

-The following code snippet will trigger a SCA scan and send the results to Conviso Platform:
+The following code snippet will trigger an SCA scan and send the results to Conviso Platform:

 ```yml
 conviso sca run --project-code $(FLOW_PROJECT_CODE)